 Now that your filling has cooled, gently fold in the fresh raspberries and pour into your cooled crust.

 Refrigerate to set.
 When you take your pie out of the fridge depends on whether you want it cold or at room temp.
 I wanted mine at room temp, so I took it out at the start of dinner to make sure that by the time we ate, digested, and were ready for dessert, it wouldn't be cold.
 A cold raspberry pie sounds great for summer, but not so much for Christmas night!

 Top with fresh berries.
-For the drizzle, just melt a small handful of chocolate chips with a bit of cream and use a fork or spoon to scatter it over the berries.
+For the drizzle, just melt a small handful of white chocolate chips with a bit of cream and use a fork or spoon to scatter it over the berries.

 The pie was a big hit, with the only criticism being as I said ... a crust a little on the thick side.
 I was actually nervous about this one because I have no idea where my nephew originally had raspberry pie to know what his expectation would be.
 I was on pins and needles until he dove into it.
 And he went home with what was left in the plate - no thought of asking if anyone else wanted a slice.
 That's a sign of a good pie!!